msubhan9803/leaderboard-api-by-mohammad-subhan/README.md

 ## Dependencies

 For a full list of dependencies, see `package.json`.
-Run `npm install` or `pnpm install` to install them.
+Run `pnpm install` to install them.